rafaelleru/earthwall/README.md

 # earthwall

-earthwall.sh is a simple bash script to change your OSX wallpaper to a random image from [earthview.withgoogle.com](https://earthview.withgoogle.com/).
+earthwall.sh is a simple bash script to change your Linux to a random image from [earthview.withgoogle.com](https://earthview.withgoogle.com/) using `feh`.
 You can set up a periodic wallpaper change using cron.
 Take a look at the example in [Cron](https://github.com/ngserro/earthwall#cron).

 ## Installation